 Substance Abuse Prevention

-The Substance Abuse Prevention Program (SAPP) is an integral part of construction work at Harvard University.
+The Substance Abuse Prevention Program (SAPP) is an integral part of construction work at Harvard.

-Harvard University requires pre-hire drug screening of all project employees.
-The pre-hire screening tests for key substances that have been identified as a safety concern in the industry and is administered by a third party.
+Harvard requires pre-hire drug screening of all project employees.
+Pre-hire screenings test for key substances identified as a safety concern in the construction industry and are administered by a third party.

 Did You Know?